cbfrance/christopherbfrance.com/source/2006-01-10-what-a-relief-google-maps-for-mac.html.markdown

 Via: <a href="http://www.mcwetboy.net/maproom/2006/01/google_earth_for_mac_officially_released.phtml">The Map Room: Google Earth for Mac Officially Released</a>

-Key system requirements: OS X 10.4 (Tiger), a 400-MHz processor, and 16 MB of video RAM, minimum ‚Äî essentially, even a G3 iBook from mid-2002 should be able to handle it ‚Äî but they recommend more than 1.5 GHz, 32 megs of video and a fairly speedy broadband connection.
-I‚Äôve been restraining myself from acquiring the leaked beta, but I‚Äôm going to download it now.
+Key system requirements: OS X 10.4 (Tiger), a 400-MHz processor, and 16 MB of video RAM, minimum &mdash; essentially, even a G3 iBook from mid-2002 should be able to handle it &mdash; but they recommend more than 1.5 GHz, 32 megs of video and a fairly speedy broadband connection.
+I've been restraining myself from acquiring the leaked beta, but I'm going to download it now.